Platinum Jewelry 101: What to Know Before You Buy

 Any individual or store that retails fine jewelry is required to disclose its purity – that is, how much of the metal content is actually precious metals.

 Disclosure of this information is often done through a quality stamp, also known as a fineness mark.
-These marks are typically stamped in unobtrusive places such as the insides of ring bands, the clasps of bracelets and necklaces, and the backs of earrings and pendants.
+These marks are typically stamped in unobtrusive places such as the insides of ring bands, the clasps of bracelets and necklaces, or the backs of earrings and pendants.

 A quality stamp discloses platinum purity with the word Platinum, or with the abbreviations Plat or Pt.
 This is often accompanied by a number stating the amount of pure platinum used, expressed as parts per thousand.